Dark Areas Around HS: Post-Inflammatory Hyper-Pigmentation

 Post-inflammatory hyper-pigmentation (also known as PIH and hyper-pigmentation caused by inflammation) is a type of hyper-pigmentation that can affect any part of the body and usually appears as flat spots of discoloration.
 These range in color from pink, purple, red, brown or black, depending on skin tone and the depth of the discoloration.
-Men and women are equally susceptible, and all skin types are equally susceptible as well.
+Men and women are equally susceptible, as are all skin types.

 PIH often affects people with acne and can sometimes be triggered by skin treatments such as dermabrasion, chemical peels, laser therapy, an injury, abscesses, rash, or anything that causes skin to become inflamed.
 This inflammation triggers melanocytes, the melanin producing cells, to release excessive melanosomes (pigment granules).
 The excessive pigment granules darken and discolor the wounded area which can remain long after the wound has healed.

-While the sun is not the cause of PIH, it can aggravate symptoms, darkening the affected patches and prolonging the time it can take for them to fade.
+While the sun is not the cause of PIH, it can aggravate symptoms and darken the affected patches and prolonging the time it can take for them to fade.
 The sun is closely associated with other forms of hyper-pigmentation such as age spots and melasma.

 Post-inflammatory hyper-pigmentation is harmless, but melanoma can be life-threatening.
 If you have any concerns about your pigment spots – if they change shape, size and color or if they become itchy and start to bleed – it’s important that you consult a doctor.